thibetabc/SyndicateQT/README.md

-SyndicateQt is an open source community driven project.
+﻿SyndicateQt is an open source community driven project.
-Join the community on Telegram https://t.me/syndicateLTD
+Join the community on Telegram https://t.me/syndicateLtd

 ## SyndicateQt